unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 Other characters that may not be a part of the domain name are also unchecked like emoji or special characters.

+### Sync event has tokeinId paramters not on the first position

+Ideally, we need to move `tokenId` parameters of `Sync` event that will allow us to query all events of the registry associated to given token.
+Currently this is impossible.

 ## Solvable by introducing new resolver